 Net income is often referred to as the bottom line, since it appears on the bottom line of a company’s balance sheet and is the basic calculation of a company’s profit.

-NI is used to calculate earnings per share, and is one of the key figures investors use when evaluating companies.
+NI is used when calculating earnings per share, and is one of the key figures investors use when evaluating companies.
 When people talk about a company being in the red or in the black, they are referring to whether the company has a positive or negative net income.

 It’s important to note that net income can be manipulated through the hiding of expenses and other means.
-It can be hard to figure out if this is happening, but investors might want to be wary of this and look into what numbers are being used in the net income calculation.
+It can be hard to figure out if this is happening, but investors might want to be wary of this and look into what numbers are being used in the net income calculation, and a good time to do so may be around a company’s earnings call.

 What Are Retained Earnings?